-Key audit matters
+5. Key audit matters

 Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the financial statements of the current period and include the most significant assessed risks of material misstatement (whether or not due to fraud) that we identified.
-These matters included those which had the greatest effect on: the overall audit strategy, the allocation of resources in the audit; and directing the efforts of the engagement team.
+These matters included those which

 These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
-In addition to the matter described in the material uncertainty relating to going concern section, we have determined the matter described below to be the key audit matter to be communicated in our report.
+In addition to the matter described in the material uncertainty related to going concern section, we have determined the matter described below to be the key audit matter to be communicated in our report.

-Impairment of the investment in associate \bigotimes
+5.1.
+Impairment of the investment in associate

-Key audit matter description The carrying value of the investment in associate was \$US 37.5 million (2018: US\$ 37.5 million) as disclosed in note 6b.
-The investment relates solely to Zanaga's interest in the Jumelles Iron Ore Project which operates in the Republic of the Congo.
-The volatility of expected future prices of commodities (iron ore), foreign exchange rates, production levels, operating costs, discount rates and macro- economic developments require management to make significant assumptions in determining the associate's future profitability and therefore the investment's carrying value.
+Key audit matter description

+The carrying value of the investment in associate was \$US 37.4 million (2019: US\$ 37.5 million) as disclosed in note 6b.
+The investment relates solely to the group's interest (held indirectly via its investment in Jumelles Limited) in the Zanaga Iron Ore Project which operates in the Republic of the Congo.

+The volatility of expected future prices of commodities (iron ore), foreign exchange rates, production levels, operating costs, discount rates and macro-economic developments require management to make significant assumptions in determining the associate's future profitability and therefore the investment's carrying value.
+As a result, we have identified a potential risk of fraud through management bias due to the significant estimation uncertainty and subjectivity in certain judgements and significant assumptions applied by management in its impairment assessment.

 Management completes an impairment review annually.
 The outcome of impairment assessments could vary significantly were different assumptions applied.
 Refer to "Carrying value of investment in associate" within Note 3 Critical accounting estimates, assumptions and judgements.

-How the scope of our audit responded We reviewed management's assessment of impairment risk and their assessment of the indicators of impairment and challenged the significant assumptions used. to the key audit matter We performed an independent assesment of impairment indicators through our review of operational performance and financial results, market events and conditions as well as the impact of any significant regulatory changes.
-We compared the recorded carrying value to the Group's share of the associate's net assets.
-For the underlying Zanaga Iron Ore Project's exploration and evaluation assets, we challenged the appropriateness of the significant assumptions used in the impairment model as follows: We worked with our valuations specialists to determine an independent range for the discount rates used in the valuation model for which to assess management's determined discount rates.
-We challenged management's sensitivity analysis by performing independent sensitivity analyses of management's model, including sensitising discount rates and long term iron ore prices.
-We evaluated management's long term iron ore price assumptions by comparing against iron ore forward curves and broker consensus long term price forecasts.
-We assessed the adequacy of impairment related disclosures in the financial statements, including the key assumptions used and the sensitivity of the financial statements to these assumptions.
-Key observations Based on the results of our testing, we concluded that management's assessment of impairment indicators was appropriate.
+How the scope of our audit responded to the key audit matter

+We evaluated management's assessment of impairment risk and their assessment of the indicators of impairment and challenged the significant assumptions used by performing the following procedures:

+- Performed an independent assessment of impairment or impairment reversal indicators through our review of operational performance and financial results, market events and conditions as well as the impact of any significant regulatory changes. - Compared the recorded carrying value to the group's share of the associate's (Jumelles Limited) net assets. - For the underlying Zanaga Iron Ore Project's exploration and evaluation assets, held within Jumelles Limited, we challenged the appropriateness of the significant assumptions used in the impairment model, with a specific focus on the existence of potential management bias due to fraud, as follows: - With the assistance of our valuations specialists, we determined an independent range for the discount rates used in the valuation model for which to assess management's determined discount rates. - We challenged management's sensitivity analysis by performing independent sensitivity analyses of management's model, including sensitising discount rates and long term iron ore prices.

+- We evaluated management's long term iron ore price assumptions by comparing against published iron ore forward curves and broker consensus long term price forecasts. - Assessed the adequacy of impairment related disclosures in the financial statements, including the significant assumptions used and the sensitivity of the financial statements to these assumptions.

+Key observations

+Based on the results of our testing, we concluded that management's assessment of impairment indicators was appropriate.
+We have not identified instances of management bias within the significant assumptions used in the impairment assessment.

 We found management's disclosures on significant assumptions and impairment sensitivities to be appropriate.

-Our application of materiality
+6. Our application of materiality